feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-nano"
 #>
 #> [[2]]$response
-#> [1] "You might enjoy singing \"Ya Rayah\" by Rachid Taha when running under the rain and \"Aïcha\" by Khaled when appreciating a flower."
+#> [1] "You might enjoy singing \"Tan Only,\" a popular Algerian song, and for a flower, \"Bougainvillea\" could inspire a joyful feeling."
 ```

 You can also access the history of the `broadcasting` using the